|Prerequisite Courses||Sem Hrs||Qtr Hrs|

 - Intellectual, Conceptual, Integrative and Quantitative Abilities: The candidate must be able to problem-solve, measure, calculate, reason, analyze, record and synthesize large amounts of information in a timely manner.
 The candidate must be able to comprehend three-dimensional relationships and understand spatial relationships.

-- Behavioral and Social Attributes: The candidate must possess the emotional health required for full utilization of his/her intellectual abilities, the exercise of good judgment, the consistent, prompt completion of all responsibilities, and the development of mature, sensitive and effective relationships.
+- Behavioral and Social Attributes: The candidate must possess the emotional health required for full utilization of their intellectual abilities, the exercise of good judgment, the consistent, prompt completion of all responsibilities, and the development of mature, sensitive and effective relationships.
 Candidate must be able to tolerate physically, mentally and emotionally taxing workloads and to function effectively under stress.
 The candidate must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of uncertainties.
 Compassion, integrity, concern for others, effective interpersonal skills, willingness and ability to function as an effective team player, interest and motivation to learn are all personal qualities required during the educational process.
 The candidate must agree to participate in touching/palpating on the skin and being touched/palpated on the skin by individuals regardless of gender in all academic settings, including osteopathic manipulative techniques.
 These activities will take place in large and small group settings as directed in the College’s curricular requirements.

 Candidates are required to verify that they understand and are able to meet these Technical Standards at least 4 weeks prior to matriculation (or if admitted later, within 1 week of deposit).
 Candidates who may only meet Technical Standards with accommodation must contact the Office of Student Services to make a formal request for accommodation.
 The Dean of Students, in consultation with the College Dean/Program Director, will determine what reasonable accommodations can be provided.
 The College is not able to grant accommodations that alter the educational standards of the curriculum.